couchbase-examples/nextjs-quickstart/README.md

 - [Couchbase Developer Portal](https://developer.couchbase.com/)
 - [Couchbase Cloud](https://cloud.couchbase.com/sign-up)

+_NOTE:_ Some parts of this README have been commented out as they apply to Vercel deployment features or create-next-app features that have not yet been configured for Couchbase.

 ## Deploy your own

 Once you have access to the environment variables you'll need, deploy the example using [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example):